awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-timeout.md

 ## Properties<a name="aws-properties-batch-jobdefinition-timeout-properties"></a>

 `AttemptDurationSeconds`  <a name="cfn-batch-jobdefinition-timeout-attemptdurationseconds"></a>
 The time duration in seconds \(measured from the job attempt's `startedAt` timestamp\) after which AWS Batch terminates your jobs if they have not finished\.
-The minimum value for the timeout is 60 seconds\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)